Aperiodicity, rotational tiling spaces and topological space groups: Cohomology

 \subsection{Integral cohomology of the planar tilings}

-Integral Cech cohomology should be expected to be a considerably more subtle invariant, as it will see the higher cohomology of the finite group $G$ involved.
+Integral \v{C}ech cohomology should be expected to be a considerably more subtle invariant, as it will see the higher cohomology of the finite group $G$ involved.
 In this section we restrict to dimension $d=2$, for which reasonably complete answers can frequently be given; this is perhaps not least because the only finite subgroups of $\SO(2)=S^1$ are the cyclic ones $\Z/n$.
 The following, using the techniques of this paper, recover the final results of the second author's work \cite{Wal17rot}.
 It applies equally whether the tiling is periodic or not.
-All cohomology in this section is Cech cohomology with integer coefficients, unless indicated otherwise.